TIMER-err/CS2-Box-ESP/README.md

 4. Run `main.exe`, and the ESP should be working.

 # Credits
-This project is based on the work from [Cr0mb/CS2-Box-ESP](https://github.com/Cr0mb/CS2-Box-ESP/).
+*   This project is based on the work from [Cr0mb/CS2-Box-ESP](https://github.com/Cr0mb/CS2-Box-ESP/).
+*   [nlohmann/json](https://github.com/nlohmann/json) for the excellent C++ JSON library used to parse offsets.